 Psychology 102 consists of short video lessons that are organized into topical chapters.
 Each video is approximately 5-10 minutes in length and comes with a quick quiz to help you measure your learning.
 The course is completely self-paced.
 Watch lessons on your schedule whenever and wherever you want.

 At the end of each chapter, you can complete a chapter test to see if you're ready to move on or have some material to review.
 Once you've completed the entire course, take the practice test and use the study tools in the course to prepare for the proctored final exam.
 You may take the proctored final exam whenever you are ready.

 This course has been evaluated and recommended by both ACE and NCCRS for 3 semester hours in the lower division baccalaureate degree category.
 To apply for transfer credit, follow these steps:

 - If you already have a school in mind, check with the registrar to see if the school will grant credit for courses recommended by either ACE or NCCRS.

 - Complete Psychology 102 by watching video lessons and taking short quizzes.

-- Take the credit-granting Psychology 102 exam on our site.
+- Take the Psychology 102 final exam directly on the Study.com site.